-Knoydart – The bridge at Carnoch NM865964 has been replaced with a new sturdy that we hope will resit winter storms for many years.
+Knoydart – The bridge at Carnoch NM865964 has been replaced with a new sturdy that we hope will resist winter storms for many years.

 Moray Firth – The bridge at NJ 238705 across the River Lossie was washed away in 2019.
-Funding has been promised to replace it but this may not be before TGOC20 so a diversion to Arthur bridge further downstream.
+Funding and planning permission are now in place for a new bridge but it is not clear if this will happen in time for TGOC22 so a diversion to Arthur bridge further downstream may still be required.

 River Dulnain – The bridge at Dalnahaitnach (NH855201) has long gone but is on older maps.
 There is now a new track along the north side which leads to the bridge at NH865212.
 The bridge at NH789135 has been swept away If you can ford the Dulnain there the bridge at NH790134 across the Feithlinn appears to be intact.
 We are not certain if the bridge at NH765121 is still there but plan to investigate.